Urgent Care Home

 The first sign of a neurological problem may be a delay in developmental milestones or changes in movement or reflexes.

 Stroke: Test Your Knowledge

 Stroke Quiz Find out how much you know about strokes and what causes them.
-1. A stroke is caused by a blood clot or burst blood vessel that stops the flow of blood to an area of the brain.
+1. A stroke is caused by a blood clot or blood vessel that breaks.
+This stops the flow of blood to an area of the brain.
 You didn't answer this question.
-You answered The correct answer is The blockage (clot of blood or some other mass) or bursted blood vessel leads to a sudden partial loss of brain function.
-Without oxygen and important nutrients, the affected brain cells are either damaged or die within a few minutes.
-A. True B. False...
+You answered The correct answer is The blood clot or broken blood vessel causes part of the brain to suddenly not work.
+The brain needs oxygen and important nutrients.
+Without these, the brain cells in the affected area are harmed or they die within a few minutes.
+This can cause...